BDA-KTS/extract_urls_mentions_hashtags/README.md

 ## Description

 The method extracts useful entities from social media posts such as URLs, hashtags, cashtags ($ and €), mentions (including Mastodon mentions), quoted texts, punctuations, punctuation emphasis (e.g., !!!), all caps words, negations, time expressions (e.g., today, next week), and emojis.
-It's a very simple method using only regular expressions to determine the mentioned entities.
-The method reads data from a CSV file with posts per row and writes output to a CSV file having post text and the extracted entities as respective columns.
+It is a very simple method using only regular expressions to determine the mentioned entities.
+The method reads data from a CSV file with posts per row and writes output to a CSV file having the post text followed by the respective columns of the extracted entities.

 ## Use Cases

-- Social listening and brand monitoring: detect mentions and hashtags to track when a brand, product, or individual is discussed across platforms (Twitter, Mastodon, etc.).
-- Trend detection: collect and aggregate hashtags, cashtags and URLs to identify emerging topics, viral posts, or breaking news quickly.
-- Market and investor signals: extract cashtags (e.g., $AAPL, €ETH) together with sentiment cues (all-caps, emojis) to feed lightweight trading or research pipelines.
-- Community network analysis: use mention pairs to build interaction graphs that reveal influencers, community structure, and reply networks.
-- Misinformation / source tracing: extract URLs and quoted text to support fact-check workflows and provenance tracing of shared claims.
-- Dataset preparation for ML: produce structured features (mentions, hashtags, emojis) to accelerate annotation, classification, and supervised model training.
-- Archival and compliance: persist mentions, URLs and quoted content when collecting datasets for legal, compliance, or historical archiving purposes.
-- Linguistic and cultural research: analyze emoji usage, punctuation emphasis and mention patterns to study communication norms across communities.
+- The study the impact of users reaction and increase in their engagement with posts having URLs, hashtags, and mentioned compared to the posts without the mentioned entities on the same topic.
+- Comparing the use of puntuation emphasis, all caps, and emojis between the social media posts on different topics indicate how formal or informal the general language is.
+- Identifying collective activites and coordination patterns leading to real-time mobilization at the time of protests and political unrest.

 ## Input Data